-Walking away is hard.
-It’s especially hard when you’re walking away from a potential deal -- after all, you've spent time, energy, and resources building a relationship, and giving up means you’ll have nothing to show for it.
+Walking away is hard, especially when it comes to potential deals.
+After all, you've spent time, energy, and resources building a relationship — and giving up means you have nothing to show for it.

-To avoid the pitfalls of bad-fit prospects, look out for the seven signs you should give up on a deal.
+And even if you manage to convince a poor-fit prospect to buy, you're setting yourself up for an unhappy customer relationship and a potential hit to your reputation.
+To avoid the pitfalls of bad-fit prospects, look out for these seven signs you should give up on a deal.

 - What does success look like with this project?

 - Who else will be involved in this decision?

 - When do you need to have this project done?

 If the prospect says, "I don’t know" to any of those questions, they're either not serious or not a decision-maker.
 If it's the latter, you don't necessarily have to jump ship.
 Somewhere during the approval process, the real decision-maker will ask them those same questions.
 Without a satisfactory response, the deal won’t move forward.

 Before you give up, try saying, “I’m worried that unless we can figure out what you’re hoping to accomplish — and by when — this might not be the best investment of your time.
 Should we table this conversation?”